 All our Therapists offer Private Individual Therapy and Adult Psychotherapy in London.
 Click here to meet the Team.

 Fees for Private Individual Therapy & Adult Psychotherapy in London

 Sessions with our Psychologists are by prepaid appointments only.
 You can find out more about our fees on our Fees Page.

 Types of Individual Therapy

-Generally speaking, Psychological therapies fall into four categories: Cognitive Behavioural Therapies, which focus on cognitions and behaviours; Psychodynamic Therapies, which focus on the unconscious relationship patterns that evolved from childhood, Humanistic Therapies, which focus on self-development in the 'here and now'; Other Therapies, such as EMDR.
+Generally speaking, Adult Psychotherapy falls into four categories: Cognitive Behavioural Therapies, which focus on cognitions and behaviours; Psychodynamic Therapies, which focus on the unconscious relationship patterns that evolved from childhood, Humanistic Therapies, which focus on self-development in the 'here and now'; Other Therapies, such as EMDR.
 Below is a breakdown of the private individual therapy services for adults available at our clinics in London.